 The efforts, which precede regulation requiring dealers to post the so-called initial margin to each other for the first time, are intended to prevent divergences in pricing created when parties to a trade clash over the amount of risk involved, the people said.
 Because there’s no standard for resolving such disputes over uncleared contracts, dealers want a third party to create a model to manage them, said the people, who asked not to be identified because the meetings are private.

 The banks are smoothing out wrinkles forming as regulators implement the 2010 Dodd-Frank Act that Congress passed to limit the risks that the $648 trillion of outstanding swaps pose to the financial system.
 Led by Paris-based SocGen, the informal group of 15 dealers includes Bank of America Corp.
-(BAC), Goldman Sachs Group Inc. (GS) and JPMorgan Chase & Co.
-(JPM), the people said.
+(BAC:US), Goldman Sachs Group Inc. (GS:US) and JPMorgan Chase & Co.
+(JPM:US), the people said.

 Dodd-Frank will require most swaps to be processed by clearinghouses and traded on exchanges or electronic systems after the contracts complicated efforts to resolve the financial crisis four years ago.